Zulkarnine1/ShareACar-My-First-Node-Project/README.md

 npm i
 ```

-After the dependencies are install a ".env" file needs to be created the following environment variables are to be added in the file-
+After the dependencies are installed a ".env" file needs to be created the following environment variables are to be added in the file-

 ```sh
 APP_SECRET=